-1. The student meets with the Graduate Chair (or designee) to discuss the impact of the positive result on placement and progression in the program.
+1. The student meets with the Chair (or designee) to discuss the impact of the positive results on placement and progression in the program.

-2. If recommended by the Graduate Chair, the student may be allowed to retake the DS at the student's own expense.
+2. If recommended by the Program Director, the student will be allowed to retake the DS at the student's own expense.